core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).

-If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context.
+If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context and MUST accordingly take the actions defined in {{ssec-loss-mutable-context}}.

-When a loss of mutable Security Context is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key, and SHOULD instead retrieve new security parameters from the Group Manager (see {{ssec-loss-mutable-context}}).

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

 <!-- MT 2020-10-12: This is now partly overriden, since the rebooted endpoint has to contact the Group Manager for help.
 Then, either it gets a new Sender ID, or the whole group is rekeyed.
 In either case, the endpoint resets its Sender Sequence Number to 0 and derives a new Sender Key.

 An endpoint losing its mutable Security Context, e.g., due to reboot, needs to prevent the re-use of Sender Sequence Numbers, and to handle incoming replayed messages.
 Appendix B.1 of {{RFC8613}} describes secure procedures for handling the loss of Sender Sequence Number and the update of Replay Window.
 The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE and is RECOMMENDED to use.
-A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{ssec-synch-challenge-response}} of this specification.
+A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{sec-synch-challenge-response}} of this specification.
 -->

-An endpoint that has lost its mutable Security Context, e.g. due to a reboot, needs to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.
+An endpoint may lose its mutable Security Context, e.g. due to a reboot (see {{ssec-loss-mutable-context-total}}) or to an overflow of Recipient Contexts (see {{ssec-loss-mutable-context-overflow}}).

+In such a case, the endpoint needs to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.

+#### Reboot and Total Loss {#ssec-loss-mutable-context-total}

+In case a loss of the Sender Context and/or of all the Recipient Contexts is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.

-To this end, after a loss of mutable Security Context, the endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
+In particular, before resuming its operations in the group, the endpoint MUST retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}) and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
+Since this includes a newly derived Sender Key, the server will not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the corresponding responses.

-From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.
+From then on, the endpoint MUST use the latest installed Sender Context to protect outgoing messages.
+Also, newly created Recipient Contexts will have a Replay Window which is initialized as valid.

-If an endpoint is not able to establish an updated Sender Context, e.g. because of lack of connectivity with the Group Manager, the endpoint MUST NOT protect further messages using the current Security Context.
+If not able to establish an updated Sender Context, e.g. because of lack of connectivity with the Group Manager, the endpoint MUST NOT protect further messages using the current Security Context and MUST NOT accept incoming messages from other group members, as currently unable to detect possible replays.

-In order to handle the update of Replay Window in Recipient Contexts, three approaches are discussed in {{synch-ex}}.
-In particular, the approach specified in {{ssec-synch-challenge-response}} and based on the Echo Option {{I-D.ietf-core-echo-request-tag}} is a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} as applicable to Group OSCORE.
+#### Overflow of Recipient Contexts {#ssec-loss-mutable-context-overflow}

+After reaching the maximum amount of Recipient Contexts, an endpoint will experience an overflow when installing a new Recipient Context, as it requires to first delete an existing one (see {{ssec-sender-recipient-context}}).

+Every time this happens, the Replay Window of the new Recipient Context is initialized as not valid.
+Therefore, the endpoint MUST take the following actions, before accepting request messages from the client associated to the new Recipient Context.

+If it is not configured as silent server, the endpoint MUST either:

+* Retrieve new Security Context parameters from the Group Manager and derive a new Sender Context, as defined in {{ssec-loss-mutable-context-total}}; or

+* When receiving a first request to process with the new Recipient Context, use the approach specified in {{sec-synch-challenge-response}} and based on the Echo Option {{I-D.ietf-core-echo-request-tag}}, if supported.
+In particular, the endpoint MUST use its Partial IV when generating the AEAD nonce and MUST include the Partial IV in the response message conveying the Echo Option.

+If it is configured exclusively as silent server, the endpoint MUST wait for the next group rekeying to occur, in order to derive a new Security Context and re-initialize the Replay Window of each Recipient Contexts as valid.

 ### Exhaustion of Sender Sequence Number {#ssec-wrap-around-partial-iv}